 New Showa ‘Balance Free’ forks and ‘Balance Free Cushion lite’ rear shock (similar to the ZX-10R’s) give a plush ride and lots of feeling for grip.
 But the standard set-up is road-soft and needs tweaking for the circuit.

 Low speed agility is superb, but it takes effort to make quick direction changes at speed and hold a line in faster corners.
-It’s here where the stiffer-set, pointier superbikes, like 1299 Panigale, RSV4 RF and R1 are crisper on track.
+It’s here where the stiffer-set, pointier superbikes, like the Ducati 1299 Panigale, Aprilia RSV4 RF and Yamaha R1 are crisper on track.

 With revised Brembo caliper settings and bigger discs (up 10mm to 320mm) the stopping power is strong, but there’s a little bit of feel missing and some fade after a handful of hard laps, which seems to be the hallmark of the latest Japanese braking systems.
 But the GSX-R’s brakes have more bite than those on the R1 and ZX-10R.

 Furthermore, we’ve also ridden the Suzuki GSX-R1000 on Bridgestone S22 tyres.

 Stab the one-touch starter (and no need to pull the clutch in now) and the over-square 999cc inline four-cylinder motor barks into life.
 It’s as gloriously raw and angry as ever, snorting and growling through airbox and titanium pipe (let’s not mention the end can).

 The Suzuki is fast.
 It’s not just a bit quicker than the trusty old bike, it’s ZX-10R-R1-1299 Panigale quick, as it would be with a claimed 199bhp oozing from its shrunken new engine cases.